kimkwanka/cF-movie-api/README.md

-## cf-movie-api
+## flix-backend
-A simple RESTful movie API.
+REST-API and GraphQL server for the [RESTFlix](https://github.com/kimkwanka/RESTFlix) app and a future GraphQL frontend.

+Movie data is provided via [TMDb API](https://developers.themoviedb.org/3/getting-started/introduction) and can be retrived via REST proxy (endpoint `/tmdb`) or a GraphQL wrapper (endpoint` /graphql`).

+In the same vein, User Management (CRUD) functionality can also be accessed via the corresponding REST endpoints or GraphQL operations.

 ## Built With
 - MongoDB
 - Express
 - Node.js
+- GraphQL / Apollo
+- Redis
+- TypeScript

 ## Live Version
 You can find the live version at https://movie-api.cardinalzero.com/.

 ## Project Structure
-This REST API is structured by components following the [Node.js Best Practices Project](https://github.com/goldbergyoni/nodebestpractices) and tries to separate the concerns of the different logic layers as much as possible as outlined in [this article](https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way) by Corey Cleary.
+This project is structured 'by components' following the [Node.js Best Practices](https://github.com/goldbergyoni/nodebestpractices) and tries to separate the concerns of the different logic layers as much as possible as outlined in [this article](https://www.coreycleary.me/project-structure-for-an-express-rest-api-when-there-is-no-standard-way) by Corey Cleary.

-Each feature/component has its own folder containing at least a router, controller and a service file representing the different logic layers.
+Each feature/component has its own folder containing at least a router, controller and a service file representing the different logic layers:

 ### HTTP Logic Layer
 #### Router